310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Sora %}
 HaHa~♪ Hina-chan, Hina-chan!
 Come over here!

-There’s fishies here with pretty colors~ They're shining like a rainbow with the reflected colors of the people around them!
+There are fishies here with pretty colors~ They're shining like a rainbow with the reflected colors of the people around them!
 {% endbubble %}

 {% bubble Hinata %}
 Which ones?
-Lemme see~ But you shouldn’t run off, okay?
+Lemme see~!
+Ah, but you shouldn’t run off, okay?
 It’s reaaally crowded here, you’ll hurt yourself if you smack right into someone, Sora-kun!

 C’mon, let’s hold hands.
 {% endbubble %}